 - Age (typically 40 and over)

-See The At-Will Presumption and Exceptions to the Rule for more information on the at-will doctrine.
+Check The At-Will Presumption and Exceptions to the Rule for more information on the at-will doctrine.

-The National Labor Relation Act, the federal law that governs union-employer relationships, permits unions and employer to compel all employees in a designated bargaining unit to pay dues or assessment to the union, regardless of whether they choose to be members of the union.
+The National Labor Relation Act, the federal law that governs union-employer relationships, permits unions and employers to compel all employees in a designated bargaining unit to pay dues or assessment to the union, regardless of whether they choose to have union membership.

 To counter the authority the NLRA gives employers and unions to bind even unwilling employees, twenty-four (24) states have passed what are referred to as “right to work” employment law.

-Below are states that have and have not passed right-to-work laws.
+Below are states that have and have not passed right-to-work laws:

 |Idaho||District of Columbia|